 I have never met a competitive diver that does not value the feedback and expertise of their coach.
 Interestingly, though many diving coaches have had a diving career of their own, many do not.
 Performance as an athlete in any sport is NOT a prerequisite for great coaching.
 Mostly it requires investment of time and talent in understanding the sport (physically, emotionally, mentally) and developing strategies and training techniques to accelerate the athlete’s progress.
 Coaches provide invaluable feedback about every dive they witness in their athlete – feedback that the diver cannot glean on their own, as they are too busy performing the dive.
 The diver also may not know or understand what to change about their technique in order to perfect the dive.
 A great coach is essential to exceptional performance.

 Business coaching as a profession remains in its infancy, but in a way, has been around for centuries in other forms.
-Finding an experienced mentor who has travelled the road you hope to experience is a tried and tested way to achieve your goals.
-Similarly, many business leaders count on their Board of Directors, not only for governance, but also for guidance and coaching about how to steer the company successfully or manage the most challenging risks and opportunities facing the business.
+Finding an experienced mentor who has traveled the road you hope to experience is a tried and tested way to achieve your goals.
+Similarly, many business leaders count on their Board of Directors, not only for governance but also for guidance and coaching about how to steer the company successfully or manage the most challenging risks and opportunities facing the business.
 Entrepreneurs also commonly create a Mastermind Group, a formal or informal group of peers/advisors who can offer value and advice as the startup grows from small, medium to large organisations.
 It is fascinating (and validating as a business coach) that the Trillion Dollar Coach by Bill Campbell has recently been published.
-It profiles the contribution that coaching has had on some of the massive success in Silicon Valley, including Google and Apple.
-It seems that every great business needs a great coach, however you might describe them.
+It profiles the contribution that coaching has had on some of the massive successes in Silicon Valley, including Google and Apple.
+It seems that every great business needs a great coach, however, you might describe them.